kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 ## TLDR

 For gateway infrastructure to be valuable we need to be able to connect clients to these gateways.
 A common way to achieve this is to use domain names/hostnames and DNS.
 Gateways define listeners that can have assigned hostnames or wildcards.
 The guidelines for DNS configuration are a critical piece of service networking, but this is currently not expressible as part of Gateway API.
-Instead of leaving this as an exercise for the user to figure out, this proposal attempts to provide options to ease Gateway API operations.
+Instead of leaving this unspecified and having implementations do this in potentially wildly different ways, the purpose of this proposal is to provide a standard way to specify DNS for Gateways.

 ## Goals
 * Provide a way for Gateway API resource owners to mark their resources as relevant for external DNS provisioning